aklump/easy-perms/README.md

 Permission setting was successful.
 ```

 Paths will print only if their permissions were changed.
-If you want to see more, that is to say, all paths, use the verbose option `-v`.
+If you want to see more (as shown above), use the verbose option `-v`.

 ### Troubleshooting